-When extractions are necessary, including wisdom teeth extraction, you can count on Dr Ayar’s experience and gentle touch to ensure you are as comfortable as possible during and after the procedure.
-At our Ramsgate Beach, NSW dental surgery, we will go over the procedure with you and provide you with instructions to promote healing afterwards.
+When extractions are necessary, including wisdom teeth extraction, you can count on Dr. Ayar’s experience and gentle touch to ensure you are as comfortable as possible during and after the procedure.
+At our Ramsgate, NSW dental practice, we will go over the procedure with you and provide you with instructions to promote healing afterwards.
 We can also go over your options for tooth replacement, including dental bridges, dental implants and partial dentures.

 The Tooth Extraction Procedure in Ramsgate

 Tooth removal is generally a simple process that involves using a local anaesthetic, so the area is completely numb.
-Dr Ayar will gentle wiggle the bad tooth until it comes out.
+Our dentist near Sans Souci will gently wiggle the bad tooth until it comes out.
 He is very careful not to cause undue trauma to the surrounding gum tissue.

 When we remove a tooth, a hole—or socket—is what is left behind.
 This space will fill in on its own over the ensuing weeks.
 Dr Ayar will provide you with a folded piece of gauze to hold over the site to encourage healing.

 Caring for the Extraction Site after the Procedure

 It’s crucial in the days following the tooth extraction to follow Dr Ayar’s instructions to promote healing.